 Housing Anywhere is a student-to-student housing platform.
 The idea is that when you go for an exchange period abroad, you rent out your accommodation to an incoming exchange student.

 Other rented accommodation

 Stockholm operates a municipal accommodation agency that you can sign up with.
 The cost of joining a queue for accommodation is about SEK 250 per year.
-Waiting times vary from one residential area to another (the inner city, not surprisingly, has the longest waiting times), but generally speaking these times have been decreasing in recent years.
-They also operate a system called "Bostadssnabben" for flats that are ready for immediate occupancy on a first come, first serve basis.
+Waiting times vary from one residential area to another (the inner city, not surprisingly, has the longest waiting times), but generally speaking, these times have been decreasing in recent years.
+They also operate a system called "Bostadssnabben" for flats that are ready for immediate occupancy on a first-come, first-serve basis.

 Buying your flat

 There is an enormous range of housing cooperative flats in Stockholm, meaning that you "buy" the right to live in an apartment in that particular building.
 If you know that you will be living in Stockholm for a long period, it can be worth buying one.
 The prices vary widely between the inner city and the suburbs, with high square meter prices in the inner city.
-In outlying areas prices can vary more and are usually lower, generally decreasing as the distance to the centre increases.
+In outlying areas prices can vary more and are usually lower, generally decreasing as the distance to the center increases.
 The largest website for housing association flats (and houses) is Hemnet, which lists the majority of properties for sale.

 The following links can be used if you need to find temporary accommodation while you search for somewhere more permanent.
 Be sure to book ahead of time, as even hotel-type accommodation can be very scarce around the start-of-term.

 - Search for hostels, hotels, and bed&breakfasts at visitstockholm.com

 - Rent somebody's room or apartment on AirBnB.com